viam-soleng/viam-grafana-mql/README.md

 We will continue to make improvements over time therfore please don't hesitate to reach out or submit pull requests with enhancements.

-## How To Use the Viam - Grafana Plugin
+## How To Create A Dashboard

-See here for detailed instructions: [Configure a Dashboard](docs/configure-dashboard.md)
+See here for detailed instructions on how to configure your own Grafana dashboard displaying Viam data: [Configure a Dashboard](docs/configure-dashboard.md)

 ## TODO